-The Wollongong Diocesan Sports Council is a body representative of the Catholic Education Office, Principals and Sports Coordinators from all Diocesan primary schools.
-The Sports Council meets four times per year to coordinate inter-school sports activities and facilitate the representative pathways open to our students and teachers.
-All schools should be represented at these meetings as important decisions effecting policy and distribution of information may impact on individual school participation
+The Wollongong Diocesan Sports Council is a body representative of the Catholic Education Office, Principals and Sports Coordinators from all systemic and congregational secondary schools in the Wollongong Diocese.
+The Sports Council meets five times a year to coordinate inter-school sports activities and facilitate the representative pathways open to our students and teachers.
+All schools are represented at these meetings and contribute to decisions effecting policy and sporting structures.
+Teaching staff are essential to the program using their talents and sporting background to fill positions of sport conveners, coaches, managers, selectors and officials.

 SCHOOL SPORT GUIDELINES - DIOCESE OF WOLLONGONG SPORTS COUNCIL

-Secondary schools in the Wollongong Diocese are listed below along with invitational schools.
+Secondary schools in the Wollongong Diocese are listed below.

 Holy Spirit College